 The other is a revised implementation, where unnecessary data copying nor exclusive OR calculation are avoided.
-The followings are the summary of the revised implementation.
+The following are the summary of the revised implementation.

-• The send/receive scramble buffers are realized by an array of unsigned char type.
-In order to avoid unnecessary data copying, the oldest element in the array is maintained by an index parameter.
+- The send/receive scramble buffers are realized as ring buffers, by an array of unsigned char type (sScrBuf[] and rScrBuf[]).
+In order to avoid unnecessary data copying, the last element (newest element) in the ring buffer is maintained by an index parameter (sIndex or rIndex). - The exclusive OR calculation for all bytes in the scramble buffer is performed just once in the beginning.